DevHossamHassan/InstaMonitor/README.md

                         ArrayList<Session> sessionsList = InstaMonitor.getInstance().getMonitorData();

-   and you can reset all sessions states by
+   and you can reset all sessions states using resetSessionsState method

                         InstaMonitor.getInstance().resetSessionsState();